MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

     ![Select Organizational Unit or Departmental Unit](images/secure-surface-dock-ports-semm-2c.png)

-1. Import your certificate authority and cerfificate files and enter the password for each file.
+1. Import your certificate authority and certificate files and enter the password for each file.
 This example shows organizational provisioning.

     ![Import your certificate authority and cerfificate files](images/secure-surface-dock-ports-semm-3a1.png)

 1. When you finish adding the certificates, select **Next**.
     ![When you finish adding the certificates, select Next](images/secure-surface-dock-ports-semm-3a1b.png)

-1. Add the Surface Dock ID numbers associated with the docks you're intending to manage.
+1. Add the Surface Dock ID numbers associated with the docks you intend to manage.
 For multiple docks, enter the numbers in a .csv file without a header, meaning the first line of the file should not contain column names or descriptions.
     ![Import a .csv file that contains a list of the docks you're intending to provision](images/secure-surface-dock-ports-semm-3b1.png).

 1. After the import, select **Build** and save the resulting .msi provisioning package.